-- A weekly surgical/science didactic session is conducted with quizes given monthly.
+- A weekly surgical/science didactic session is conducted.

 - Mock oral exams are administered to third, fourth and fifth year residents annually.

 Journal clubs, tumor boards and a broad range of specialty conferences are conducted at individual hospitals.
 Teaching conference participation by residents is mandatory.
-Distinguished visiting surgeons are brought to Dayton three to four times a year in conjunction with the Dayton Surgical Society and the Dayton Vascular Surgical Society.
+Distinguished visiting surgeons are brought to Dayton three to four times a year.
 Lectures and teaching rounds are a prominent part of these visits.
-View the weekly conference schedule (PDF).

 The Brethen Center for Surgical Advancement in Robotics and Minimally Invasive Surgery, located at Miami Valley Hospital, is equipped with emerging technology to educate residents on a broad range of skills and simulation curricula.